Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Background

 \subsubsection{Paillier Encryption}

-Paillier encryption is a probabilistic asymmetric encryption algorithm \cite{paillier1999public}.
+\citet{paillier1999public} is a probabilistic asymmetric encryption algorithm.
 Unlike ElGamal, which is homomorphic with respect to multiplication, Paillier encryption is additively homomorphic, meaning that sums of plaintexts can be computed from their ciphertexts.

 The cryptosystem works as follows.
 It operates in the group $\mathbb{Z}_{n^2}^*$, where $n$ is a product of two large prime numbers.
 The Paillier encryption scheme consists of three algorithms: